kevin-fang/high-throughput-febio/INSTALL.md

 ```

 ### Setting condor_config.local

+CONDOR_HOST points to the IP address of the central manager.
+DAEMON_LIST is configured as follows:

+- `MASTER` should *always* be present on every machine.
+It starts and controls the rest of the daemons.
+- `STARTD` is added if you wish for the machine to be able to execute jobs
+- `SCHEDD` is added if you wish for the machine to be able to submit jobs
+- `COLLECTOR` is only present on the central manager.
+It collects "ads" from the nodes that contain the specs of the nodes
+- `NEGOTIATOR` is only present on the central manager.
+It takes the scheduled jobs and "negotiates" which jobs to send to which nodes.

+## Daemon Configurations

+Machine just for executing jobs: `DAEMON_LIST = MASTER, STARTD`
+Just for submitting jobs: `DAEMON_LIST = MASTER, SCHEDD`
+To submit and execute jobs: `DAEMON_LIST = MASTER, STARTD, SCHEDD`
+Central manager: `DAEMON_LIST = MASTER, COLLECTOR, NEGOTIATOR, SCHEDD (optional: STARTD if you want your central manager to execute jobs)`

+### Choosing specifications for nodes

 To set the specs on each machine, modify `/etc/condor/condor_config.local` with the following settings (by default the machine will evenly divide its RAM among its CPUS and create a machine on HTCondor for each):